 We use the following data processors to assist in your application for, and active membership of, the Veygo platform; this includes the purchase of insurance products and communication with other members:

-At all times, EUI Limited will remain the data controller.
+At all times, Able Insurance Services Limited will remain the data controller.

 Examples of personal data we may collect include: